Seminar & Lab | Aventura, FL – May 15-16, 2021

-For reservations, please call 1-888-871-3430 or to book online, click here.
-Please mention LP3 Network when booking to get our special group rate† of $99/night for either a King Bed Room or a 2 Queen Beds Room (please check your registration email for the corporate rate code).
+For reservations, please call 1-888-871-3430 and mention LP3 Network when booking to get our special group rate† of $99/night for either a King Bed Room or a 2 Queen Beds Room.
+To book online, click here and enter the corporate code 0560070021.

 †Payment for hotel accommodations is at the expense of the activity participant.
 Rates are based on standard room accommodations and subject to change, availability, and tax, currently at 13%.
 Should the preferred rate not be available, the best available house rate will prevail.

 LAUREN EICHSTADT FORSYTHE, PharmD, FSVHP, DICVP

 Pharmacy Coordinator, University of Illinois – College of Veterinary Medicine, Veterinary Teaching Hospital